Richard Jefferies in Tolworth & Radio Swindon broadcast

 Even the rising, picturesque district of Surbiton Hill was said to be “ruined with houses with no drainage system.”
 The inspector described its so-called drainage as “a system of cesspools of the very worst and most deadly character,” warning of the slow but certain “saturating with filth and excrement a site so beautiful as Surbiton-hill.”

 Philips notes that decades later, this situation still carried real consequences.
-On page 57 of The Story of Tolworth he records Justice Straight’s struggle to get Woodview—the villa rented by Richard Jefferies—connected to the sewage system, a fight emblematic of Surbiton’s long and reluctant transition from cesspools to modern sanitation. more to follow
+On page 57 of The Story of Tolworth he records Justice Straight’s struggle to get Woodview—the villa rented by Richard Jefferies—connected to the sewage system, a fight emblematic of Surbiton’s long and reluctant transition from cesspools to modern sanitation.
+With the regular sewage inputs into the local rivers, Hogsmill, Thames etc. and closer to Jefferies former haunts, the sewage surcharges on Tolworth Court Farm (into the new wetland) how much has actually changed?

 The Drove, Tolworth Court Farm